5 Steps to Calm a Tantrum

 Meltdowns shut down your child’s ability to reason.

-When your child is upset, she can no longer
+When your child is upset, she can no longer consciously process information.
+A flip has switched in the brain.
+It is time to calm her senses. |

 Simply stated, your child's ears are “turned off.”